vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/mkdocs-plugins/index.md

 ## 6. DrawIO Exporter

-!!! attention "This plugin is no longer used in this site!"
+!!!
+Attention "This plugin is no longer used in this site!"

 [DrawIO Exporter](https://github.com/LukeCarrier/mkdocs-drawio-exporter) is a great plugin that exports the `.drawio` diagrams to images at build time and insert them to the document.
-This plugin can replace the [Mermaid](https://github.com/fralau/mkdocs-mermaid2-plugin) plugin, and it is faster thanks to no javascript needed at runtime.
+This plugin can replace the [Mermaid](https://github.com/fralau/mkdocs-mermaid2-plugin) plugin, and it is faster thanks to no JavaScript needed at runtime.
 It also helps to enable instant navigation mode of the Material theme.

 Install the plugin: